Wodan58/Moy/doc/MOYimplJOY.md

 ====================================

-Another way to interface with C is to have the C functions \#include “runtime.h”.
+Another way to interface with C is to have the C functions \#include "runtime.h".
 The C functions are now aware of the way that the stack is implemented in JOY and can PUSH input parameters on the stack before calling the JOY procedure and also read output from the stack after the JOY procedure returns.

-In addition to that, it is possible to have definitions like A == A … that cause the compiler to generate a declaration void do\_A(void); and no definition of do\_A.
+In addition to that, it is possible to have definitions like A == A ... that cause the compiler to generate a declaration void do\_A(void); and no definition of do\_A.
 This definition has to be supplied by the programmer during the link phase.
 This is an example of JOY calling a C